 Weatherization Assistance Program

 The Weatherization Assistance Program provides services to improve the energy efficiency of income eligible households in Tarrant County.
-Weatherization Program Technicians will perform an energy assessment to determine which energy saving repair or service is most appropriate and cost- effective for each home.
+Weatherization program technicians perform an energy assessment to determine which energy saving repair or service is most appropriate and cost-effective for each home.

 Water Assistance Program

-Donations assist Fort Worth Water customers to pay their bill and helps with plumbing repairs related to a pressurized leak that has led to increased use.
-A donation from Monarch Water Company assists elderly/disabled Monarch Water customers in Blue Mound, Texas with unexpected emergencies to pay their water bill.
-6% Ages 24-44
+Donations assist Fort Worth Water customers in paying their bill or plumbing repairs related to a pressurized leak that has led to increased consumption.

 Special Nutrition Food Programs